Role of Fiscal Officer, Account Manager and Account Supervisor FIN-ACC-I-1

-Campus Financial Administration: Are the financial administrators at the campus level responsible for the budgetary and fiscal affairs of the campus.
+Campus Financial Administration: The financial administrators at the campus level responsible for the budgetary and fiscal affairs of the campus.
 University Administration (UA) is considered a campus in this definition and the University Controller serves in the role of the senior financial administrator for UA.

-Fiscal Officer: Is a person who is trained and hired for the purpose of providing fiscal, policy, and internal control management of all funds in a unit.
+Fiscal Officer: A person who is trained and hired for the purpose of providing fiscal, policy, and internal control management of all funds in a unit.
 They are responsible for ensuring that processes and related controls have been established to achieve the mission and objectives of their organization(s).

 Internal Controls: Include procedures for ensuring reliable financial information, establishing accountability and safeguarding of assets, determining that transactions are proper for the account and in compliance with University policies, statutes, and regulations.